The Guidelines Behind Growing and Foraging 100% of my Food for a Year

 When I tell people what I’m doing, I typically get questions that quickly tell me that they don’t quite get what I mean by growing and foraging 100% of my food.

 Like when a good friend and I make dinner plans, and they know exactly what I’m doing, and they say, “should I bring the wine?”
-Or when a friend invites me to dinner and I say yes, but I have to supply all the food, and they say ok but they will at least cover the salt, oil and herbs.
+Or when a friend invites me to dinner and I say yes, but that I will supply all the food, and they say ok but say they will cover the salt, oil and herbs.

 I’ll start with the obvious.
 Growing and foraging 100% of my food means that I won’t eat anything from a grocery store or a restaurant.
 I won’t buy it.
 I won’t be gifted it.
 I won’t eat anything from a grocery store or restaurant, period.